EniolaAdemola/EniolaAdemola/README.md

 - 💬 Ask me about anything, Maths and Algorithm Inclusive :sweat_smile:

-- 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:
+- 👨‍💻 Life Hack: Learn new tech skill :fire: and share what you have learned :tada:

 - ⚡ Fun fact: I use most of my time making reasearch, watching videos and learning new things.